 This online certificate program provides you with a sequence of courses to enhance your ability to teach reading and writing in grades K-12.
 The program does not lead to state endorsement in reading, but it provides a strong foundation if you subsequently choose to seek such endorsement.

-The program is designed to meet the needs of:
+The online program is designed to meet the needs of: